 I am a software engineer living and working in Belgrade, Serbia.
-My hobbies contain a lot of things including cycling, bikepacking, photography and quantum computations.
+My hobbies contain a lot of things including cycling, bikepacking, photography.
+My political view are closer to left-wing anarchism.

-All the photos in my posts are made by myself (if not specified other) and are shared under CC-BY 4.0.
+All the photos are made by myself (if not specified other) and are shared under CC-BY 4.0.

 cake